Serving Idaho Falls

 What to Expect During a Tooth Extraction

-The dentists at Premier Dental Care are accustomed to performing routine or emergency tooth extractions, and you can trust the procedure will go smoothly.
+We are accustomed to performing routine and emergency tooth extractions, so you can trust that your procedure will go smoothly.
 Understanding the process beforehand is essential to remaining comfortable throughout the operation.

-- Prior to the extraction, the patient will be given an injection of anesthetic (local or general) to numb the area where the tooth will be removed, allowing for a pain-free experience.
+- Prior to the extraction, patients will be given an injection of anesthetic (local or general) to numb the area where the tooth will be removed, allowing for a pain-free experience.

 - If the tooth is impacted, the dentist will cut away any gum or bone tissue covering the tooth.